Learn More about Experimentation

 Completely Randomized Design

 It is a distinct type of research design when the subjects of research are assigned to an experimental or a control group.
 For example, researchers use labels for each subject and then randomly choose labels to assign the subject to either an experimental or a control group.
-Computer software can also be helpful in randomizing study subjects.
+Computer software can also help randomize study subjects.
 Minitab is the statistical software used to randomize the study subjects between the two groups.

 Randomized Block Design